California Criminal Defense Lawyers

 How Do I Fight a Reckless Driving Ticket in California?

 Not all driving offenses are as simple as a ticket.
-When you are facing charges like reckless driving or assault you could legitimately be sentenced to jail time.
+When you are facing charges like reckless driving you could possibly be sentenced to jail time.
 This can be a frightening prospect.

-Call our experienced California reckless driving criminal defense lawyers for a consultation on your case today and see how placing your trust in an experienced firm can lighten your load.
+Call our experienced California reckless driving criminal defense lawyers for a consultation on your case today and see how placing your trust in an experienced firm can help.

 Find out what we can do to clear your name, and save you money.
 All for no obligation in our complimentary criminal defense case evaluation.
 So call now.